jonluca/blog/_posts/2018-08-05-leaky-abstractions.md

 title: "Leaky vs Punch-Through Abstractions"
 date: 2018-08-04 11:07:47
 ---

-Leaky abstractions are bad - they do not properly hide away all the complexity of the system they are covering.
+Leaky abstractions are the cause of much frustration - they do not properly hide away all the complexity of the system they are covering.
 Unfortunately *every* abstraction is leaky to some degree[^1] - that's why the best designed abstractions offer the ability to **punch through** them.

 ### Background